mario-purestake/chainbridge-spec/spec.md

 2. Receiving Tokens
     1. A proposal is created with `createProposal`
-    2. Once a proposal is created, other validators may vote on that proposal until the threshold is met.
-Where `yesVotes >= threshold || validatorSet.length - noVotes < threshold`
+    2. Once a proposal is created, other relayers may vote on that proposal until the threshold is met.
+Where `yesVotes >= threshold || relayerSet.length - noVotes < threshold`
-    3. If the threshold is met, and the number of `yesVotes` approved a proposal, a validator can execute the deposit.
+    3. If the threshold is met, and the number of `yesVotes` approved a proposal, a relayer can execute the deposit.
 The deposit function needs at minimum the paramters denoted in `executeDeposit()`.
     4. To succesfully execute a deposit, the hash provided in `createProposal()` must match the corresponding values submitted to executeDeposit(), if the hashes do not match, the transaction cannot proceed.

 ### Handler Lifecycle